History Files

 Internally, suitable stone from the old church has been used, and the two Norman doorways were preserved and refitted inside the new building.
 The interior underside of the roof is of oak, barrel vaulted with carved bosses and carved figures.
 The church was refurbished in 1998.
 In 2007 the bells were increased to six, forcing the clock to be stopped while the work was carried out.
 The new bells were salvaged from a redundant Methodist church in the Midlands.

 The Church of St John the Baptist, Hessay, occupies an open plot on the western side of New Road, midway between the village to the south and the railway line to the north.
-Within the parish of Moor Monkton in 1821, the village was given to St Mary's Abbey in York by Osbern de Archis, probably in the twelfth or thirteenth century, and remained in their possession until the Dissolution under Henry VIII.
-No other information on the church itself can be uncovered.
+Within the parish of Moor Monkton in 1821, the village was given to St Mary's Abbey in York by Osbern de Archis, probably in the twelfth or thirteenth century.
+It remained in their possession until the Dissolution under Henry VIII.
+The building has a foundation stone which says simply '1898'.

 Images and text copyright © all contributors mentioned on this page.
 An original feature for the History Files.